nicolaromano/BIA4/ICA/Guidelines ICA1.md

     This is entirely up to you!
 Examples include:

     1. An image-processing software with a graphical user interface (GUI).
 So, essentially, a window with buttons, sliders, menus etc so that the user can just interact with the software using their mouse, no Python knowledge needed!
-There are many Python packages to create GUIs.
-[PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/) is a good one to look at, but there is no restriction on which ones you can use.
+There are many Python packages to create GUIs; see the guide on Learn for some examples.
-    I will post an example of a simple software with a GUI on Learn.
-    2. One, or a series of, command-line tools.
+    2. One, or a series of, command-line tools (CLI).
 In this case the user would use it like `python SuperCoolTool.py --input image.png --option1 value1 --option2 value2`.
+A guide on creating CLIs is also available on Learn.
     3. A Python module, containing useful functions to perform a series of related tasks.
 In this case the user would use it inside a Python script.

     Any of these is a valid option, but if you have other ideas, we can discuss them!